 We don’t accept any payment up front and charge no hidden fees for our services.
 We get paid out of a portion of your settlement only if we can win one for your case.
 If we can’t win compensation, you owe us absolutely nothing.

 Speak to a Stockbridge Drunk Driving Accident Lawyer for Free

 A single accident can change your life forever.
 But you shouldn’t bear the financial burden of someone else’s decision to drive drunk.
-We provide a free consultation, where we’ll talk about your case and how to get the money you deserve.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Our lawyers here at John Foy & Associates provide free consultations where we’ll talk about your case and how to get the money you deserve.
+Contact us or fill out the form to your right and schedule your appointment with us today.